 Preventing outages with frequent, high quality inspections

 Automated inspections, as opposed to manual inspections, are simple.
 Using autonomous drones and robots removes safety concerns associated with power grid inspections for example.
 Also, no personnel are pulled from other responsibilities.
-Finally, automated inspections can be performed more efficiently than manual inspections and are more accurate.
+Finally, automated inspections rounds can be performed more efficiently than manual inspections and are more accurate.

 Because of the multiple benefits and ease of automated inspections, industry giants can inspect their infrastructure at much higher frequencies.
 Regularly inspecting infrastructure helps prevent outages, since issues can be detected as soon as they happen, before they become significant.